 This course will equip you with the skills required to use a darkroom without assistance.

 Summary of activities

-Using a 35mm SLR Camera and/ or, for those with prior knowledge of 35mm camera operation and exposure control, overview of analogue process using large format camera to make photo paper portraits
+Using a 35mm SLR Camera and/ or, for those with prior knowledge of 35mm camera operation and exposure control, a medium format camera.
+Overview of analogue process using large format camera to make photo paper portraits

 - How the camera works.

 - Shutter/ shutter speeds and its associated effects.

 - Aperture and its effect on depth of field.

 - Setting correct exposure using the light meter in the camera.

 - Combining Aperture and shutter speeds.